mskNeo/ephemories/README.md

 ### Backend Features
 - Logging Middleware
-- Error handling (coming soon maybe?)
+- Error handling (need to flesh out)
 - Pagination
 - DB Migrations
 - Unit/Integration Testing (coming soon)

 ## Client
 The client will be a React app that is connected to the server.
-Coming soon
+Coming soon.